-You can use it with all MIDI hardware like the AXE FX II, the Kemper or the Atomic Amplifier and software apps like Amplitube, Jam up pro, Bias FX, Guitar Rig on MAC/PC/iPad and iPod.
+You can use it with all MIDI hardware like the AXE FX II, the Kemper or the Atomic Amplifier, the Helix series and software apps like Amplitube, Jam up pro, Bias FX, Guitar Rig on MAC/PC/iPad and iPod.

 We have different dedicated firmware that can be easily uploaded on the controller : Just connect the controller to a MAC or PC and click a button on the controller !

 The iCtrl-R has 4 different modes (you can switch between them by holding switches for one second) and a calibration mode to use the entire range of whatever expression pedal to be connected to the iCtrl-R mini .

 In addition you'll have the Vslider that is a sensor capable of sending MIDI continuos control change and activate and control then effects like wah or whammy by moving back and forth the foot from the controller box.

 Each of the 4 buttons has dual functions (click and click & hold) and you can send 2 program change for each switch (in mode1) or 2 control change (in mode 2) or select 2 scenes (in mode 3 of AXE FX firmware) or send bank up and down and preset a/b/c/d selection for each bank in mode 3 of the Jamup/bias fx firmware

 Holding for a second one of the 4 switches you'll have the following 4 modes :

 MODE1 : can send up to 8 program change